percona/pmm-doc/docs/pmm-admin.md

 This creates the `pmm-linux-metrics-42000` service that collects local system metrics for this particular OS instance.

+!!! alert alert-info "Note"
-**NOTE**: It should be able to detect the local PMM Client name, but you can also specify it explicitly as an argument.
+    It should be able to detect the local PMM Client name, but you can also specify it explicitly as an argument.

 ### OPTIONS